Wide open trail corridor stretching toward the horizon under big sky, tall grass on either side

 My Rating

 "It won't blow your mind on the first ride.
 That's fine.
 Come back a second time.
 A fifth.
 A twentieth.
-This trail grows on you the way a favourite song does — not because it's flashy, but because it fits.
-It's my local trail.
-It's the one I know by heart.
-And there's real value in having a trail that feels like yours."
+This trail grows on you."

 Keep riding.